atbcb/usab-uswds/_pages/av/report.md

 ![Illustration of AV with ramp deployed person in power chair inside AV.](./images/204-av1of2.jpg){: .img-left }

-<p style="margin-left:-4rem">In addition to requirements for boarding and alighting access, the vehicle guidelines address:</p>
+<p style="margin-left:-4rem !important">In addition to requirements for boarding and alighting access, the vehicle guidelines address:</p>

 - walking surfaces;
 - accessible routes;